The Tai Hang Fire Dragon Dance, another example of Hong Kong's traditional culture, is a main part of the celebrations of the Mid-Autumn Festival.

 In 2013, for the first time, it made its way to Aberdeen Harbour and joining the King 30-metre Dragon, were seven smaller nine-metre baby dragons.
 In Aberdeen the dragons made its way from the Tin Hau Temple on through the Aberdeen Promenade before proceeding to Waterfall Bay where the parade ended with the "Dragon's Return to the Sea..."

-The 2016 Pok Fu Lam Fire Dragon Parade will be on September 15, 2016 from 7:00 pm to 11:00 pm, starting from Pok Fu Lam Village and ending at Waterfall Bay with the "dragon's return to the sea" ritual.
+The 2017 Pok Fu Lam Fire Dragon Parade dates are TBA, but will likely be on October 4, 2017 from 7:00 pm to 11:00 pm, starting from Pok Fu Lam Village and ending at Waterfall Bay with the "dragon's return to the sea" ritual.
 Best vantage point if you are visiting is at the entrance of Pok Fu Lam Village.
 You can take bus 91 from Central Ferry Pier Terminus to Pok Fu Lam, it takes about 15 minutes.

 Urban Mid-Autumn Carnival at Victoria Park - Thursday, September 15, 2016 - 8:00pm 11:00pm